smshiverick/iu_netsci_assmts_F16/README.md

-## Assignment Repository for IU Data Science F16 online course INFO-I 590: Network Science
+## Assignment for INFO-I 590: Network Science (F16) online course in IU Master's in Data Science Program
 #### taught by YY Ahn, with Assistant Instructor Nathaniel Rodgriguez at Indiana University-Bloomington